Azure/azure-sphere-gallery/CO2_MonitorHealthySpaces/README.md

 Perform the following steps to set up the developer tools and your Azure Sphere.

+1. Install Visual Studio Code.
-1. Install Visual Studio Code
+1. Install the Visual Studio Code Azure Sphere extension.
 1. Install the Azure Sphere SDK.
 1. Claim your Azure Sphere device.
 1. Configure the Azure Sphere Wi-Fi network.